open-policy-agent/opa/docs/content/management.md

 metadata.
 The file should contain a JSON serialized object, with the following
 fields:

-* If the bundle service is capable of serving different revisions of the same bundle, the service should include a top-level `revision` field containing a `string` value that identifies the bundle revision.
+* `revision` - If the bundle service is capable of serving different revisions of the same bundle, the service should include a top-level `revision` field containing a `string` value that identifies the bundle revision.

-* If you expect to load additional data into OPA from outside the bundle (e.g., via OPA's HTTP API) you should include a top-level `roots` field containing of path prefixes that declare the scope of the bundle.
+* `roots` - If you expect to load additional data into OPA from outside the bundle (e.g., via OPA's HTTP API) you should include a top-level `roots` field containing of path prefixes that declare the scope of the bundle.
 See the section below on managing data from multiple